 - Textbooks and Information Resources: Each student will be required to purchase textbooks (a list will be provided for all incoming students).
 The approximate cost for textbooks will be \$300 per semester.
-A trainee subscription to UpToDate (\$164.00 per year), an online evidence-based peer reviewed medical information resource, is also recommended. - Personal Computer: Each student must have a laptop computer no older than one year for use through the entire 26- month curriculum.
-It must have current generation technology to include wireless (PC) capabilities and Microsoft Office (it must be able to run the full version of MS Office or MS Office for MAC).
-Laptops are recommended rather than iPads or other tablets. - Medical Equipment: The Program requires each student to obtain the following medical equipment prior to the beginning of the first fall semester following matriculation: - Stethoscope: We strongly recommend you invest in a high quality stethoscope as this will have a profound effect on your technical ability to hear the subtle and significant physiologic sounds of the human body. - o White lab coat, half-length ONLY (no full-length coats are allowed) - Equipment costs vary widely depending on individual preferences.
-The total cost for quality equipment may range from \$250 to \$400. - Health Insurance: Students MUST carry and maintain health insurance throughout the Program.
+A trainee subscription to UpToDate (\$164.00 per year), an online evidence-based peer reviewed medical information resource, is also recommended for the clinical year. - Personal Computer: Each student must have a reliable laptop computer for use through the entire 26- month curriculum.
+It must have current generation technology to include wireless (PC) capabilities and Microsoft Office (it must be able to run the full version of

+- MS Office or MS Office for MAC).
+Laptops are recommended rather than iPads or other tablets. - Medical Equipment: The Program requires each student to obtain the following medical equipment prior to the beginning of the first fall semester following matriculation: - Stethoscope: We strongly recommend you invest in a high quality stethoscope as this will have a profound effect on your technical ability to hear the subtle and significant physiologic sounds of the human body. - o White lab coat, half-length ONLY (no full-length coats are allowed) - o Equipment costs vary widely depending on individual preferences.
+The total cost for quality equipment may range from \$250 to \$500. - Health Insurance: Students MUST carry and maintain health insurance throughout the Program.
 Proof of insurance must be submitted to the Coordinator of Admissions for Health Professions. - Students will not be allowed to participate without proof of health insurance - Worker's Compensation Insurance: An increasing number of clinical practice sites are requiring students to provide proof of compensation coverage in addition to personal health insurance coverage.
 If you elect to perform a clinical rotation at a facility that mandates this added insurance, the cost of purchasing the required policy must be borne by the student. - Background Investigation: A background check will be required during the admission process and again before the start of the clinical year.
 All clinical rotation sites require a background investigation as part of their clearance procedures for both prospective students and employees.
 Many states have also added this requirement for licensure of health care providers.
-As a result, you will be required to complete a background check through Verified Credentials, an online provider.
-We employ the same panel of background checks as used by Montana State University School of Nursing including: HIPPA compliance, JCAHO compliance, immunization tracker, documentation of health insurance, CPR certification and proof of malpractice insurance.
+As a result, you will be required to complete a background check through Verified Credentials, an online provider, that also covers HIPPA compliance, JCAHO compliance, immunization tracker, documentation of health insurance, CPR certification and proof of malpractice insurance.
 Information regarding how to obtain a background check will be sent to you during the acceptance process.
-The student is responsible for the fee associated with this.

-- Drug testing will be required prior to the start of clinical rotations and again for each site requiring it.
+The student is responsible for the fee associated with this. - o Drug testing will be required prior to the start of clinical rotations and again for each site requiring it.
 It is impossible to anticipate this requirement, so all students should expect it. - In the event your Background Investigation reveals evidence/history of criminal activity that may disqualify you from full participation in the required training experiences of the Program or future licensure to practice medicine as a Physician Assistant, you may be dismissed from the Program (see Completion/Graduation Requirements).